A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Introduction

-Thus, to address these critical limitations, we propose ViSK-GAT (Visual-Skeletal Geometric Attention Transformer), a multimodal framework designed for robust and interpretable posture risk assessment in athletic environments.
-Unlike conventional approaches (see Figure \ref{fig:introDiagram}) that struggle under real-world conditions, ViSK-GAT effectively combines high-level visual features with fine-grained skeletal data, enabling accurate posture classification even during dynamic movements and partial occlusion.
-This is achieved through two key innovations: the Fine-Grained Attention Module (FGAM), which enhances cross-modal feature interaction, and the Multimodal Geometric Correspondence Module (MGCM), which ensures precise alignment between heterogeneous data sources using attention-based geometric reasoning.
-Our extensive evaluations highlight the superiority of ViSK-GAT, which achieves a test accuracy of 93.89\%, significantly outperforming all tested backbone variants, including DenseNet121 (88.06\%), ResNet101 (88.39\%), and EfficientNet-B0 (87.42\%), even when these models are paired with identical fusion and classification pipelines.
-Furthermore, ViSK-GAT attains the lowest validation and test losses (0.4376 and 0.4808, respectively), indicating improved generalization and model stability.
+Furthermore, unlike conventional approaches (see Figure \ref{fig:introDiagram}) that struggle under real-world conditions, ViSK-GAT effectively combines high-level visual features with fine-grained skeletal data, enabling accurate posture classification even during dynamic movements and partial occlusion.
+Our extensive evaluations highlight the superiority of ViSK-GAT, which achieves a test accuracy of 93.89\%, significantly outperforming SOTA backbones, even when these models are paired with identical fusion and classification pipelines.
 Compared to previous studies on ergonomic risk assessment, ViSK-GAT demonstrates leading and competitive performance.
-Although prior models using ergonomic metrics such as OWAS and RULA report test accuracies ranging from 76.10\% to 93.00\%, ViSK-GAT surpasses these with a test accuracy of 93.89\%, also using the more fine-grained and anatomically detailed REBA scoring system, which is better suited for dynamic posture analysis in sports.
-These results collectively establish ViSK-GAT as a great solution, both in terms of accuracy and architectural innovation, for multimodal ergonomic risk assessment, particularly in the complex and fast-paced conditions of athletic environments.
+Although prior models using ergonomic metrics such as OWAS and RULA report test accuracies ranging from 76.10\% to 93\%, ViSK-GAT surpasses these with a test accuracy of 93.89\%, also using the more fine-grained and anatomically detailed REBA scoring system, which is better suited for dynamic posture analysis in sports.
+These results collectively establish ViSK-GAT as a strong solution, both in terms of accuracy and architectural innovation, for multimodal ergonomic risk assessment, particularly in the complex and fast-paced conditions of athletic environments.